 Thanks to per-hour billing, we were able to keep costs down by shutting down the machines when were done using them (big machines are expensive!)
 So, it is very important to remember to do this once you know you won’t be using the machine for a few days.
 Gotcha alert: save an image of your VM before shutting it down.
 We learned the hard way that machines sometimes need the OS to be reloaded when powered back on.
 This can wipe all your files and data so be sure to save an image.

-Training machine learning models on the cloud is very easy, can save you a lot of time and free you up (and your computer) to work on other things.
+Training machine learning models on the cloud is very easy, can save you a lot of time and free up developers to work on other things in the meantime.